pnkraemer/code-numerically-robust-fixedpoint-smoother/README.md

 ## Installation

 We use Python 3.10 for all experiments.
-Older versions might also work.
+Other versions might also work.

 First, ensure that JAX is installed.
 Then, run